zazzyk/MartianRobotsCompleted/README.md

 ### Installation

-1. Clone the repository:
+1. Clone the repository
+1. dotnet restore
-1. Build
+1. dotnet build
-1. Enter inputs
+1. dotnet run

 ### Running the unit tests
-1. Run the Tests in the MartianRobotTests Projects in Visual Studio.
+1. Run the Tests in the MartianRobotTests Projects in Visual Studio or use dotnet test